CiscoAI/kubeflow-examples/tf-mnist/minikf/README.md

 	- [Model Testing](#model-testing)
 	- [Extras](#extras)

-# Overview of the application
+# Overview of the application in MiniKF
 This tutorial contains instructions to build an **end to end kubeflow app** on a Kubernetes cluster running on miniKF with minimal prerequisites.
 The mnist model is trained and served from an NFS mount.
+The client is intended to run on the laptop.
 **This example is intended for beginners with zero/minimal experience in kubeflow.**